Universal Design, Aging in Place & Accessibility Resource Links

 gTRADE, Georgia’s Online Equipment Exchange

-gTRADE, Georgia’s Online Equipment Exchange encourages members to offer assisitive technology and DME for sale or donation to others who may benefit from using technology unneeded by others.
+gTRADE, Georgia’s Online Equipment Exchange encourages members to offer assistive technology and DME for sale or donation to others who may benefit from using technology unneeded by others.

 FODAC